jenkinsci/role-strategy-plugin/README.md

 ## About this plugin

-The Role Strategy plugin is meant to be used from [Jenkins](https://jenkins.io) to add a new role-based mechanism to manager users' permissions.
+The Role Strategy plugin is meant to be used from [Jenkins](https://jenkins.io) to add a new role-based mechanism to manage users' permissions.
 Supported features

 * Creating **global roles**, such as admin, job creator, anonymous, etc., allowing to set Overall, Slave, Job, Run, View and SCM permissions on a global basis.